If you're looking for anime similar to Yuru Yuri, you might like these titles.

 Both are school-girl slice-of-life comedies.
 Both feature plenty cuteness and shoujo-ai elements.

 Both shows feature a group of cute high school girls doing cute things, with plenty of yuri mixed into the action for good measure.

 Both series center around the school life/slife of life comedy genres.
 Both series use a similar comedy style and a tiny amount of the yuri click, mainly for a added joke, if you have seen one you should know the other is pretty similar in most sences.

-If you liked Yuru Yuri you should watch A-Channel because they're both comedies and have lovely characters.
+If you liked A-Channel you should watch Yuru Yuri because they're both comedies and have lovely characters.

-Well, i enjoy comedies/parodies without romance.
-I enjoyed both as wel so i guess everyone who likes that should give it a go!
+Well, I enjoy comedies/parodies without romance.
+I enjoyed both as well so I guess everyone who likes that should give it a go!

 Best friends Haruka and Yuu have just entered their first year at Misato West High School, a facility scheduled to be shut down in three years.
 The duo have been inseparable since middle school, but moving to a new school means making new friends.
 So together, the pair decides they’ll share something special that they won’t do with the other girls: they’ll share a passionate kiss.
 Now, the two, along with new companions Kotone, Shizuku, Kaede and Yuku, begin their high school days together, having plenty of fun - and sharing plenty of intimate kisses - along the way.

 If you're a fan of cute schoolgirl comedies with lots of bright colours and a dash of yuri then these will most definitely be for you.